oxizen/babel-plugin-less-for-styled-components/README.md

 ```

 ### global import option
-- add global imports option, it can be referenced in all the less blocks.
+- add global imports option, it can be referenced in all the style blocks.
 ```javascript
 [
   'babel-plugin-less-for-styled-components',